Latest update April 27, 2022

 2.3.1 What personal data is processed and how is it collected?

-Where Feelgood is the controller for processing of personal data pertaining to services used by business customers' employees, but where the processing is not regulated by the Patient Data Act, Feelgood may (depending on the service at hand) process the following categories of personal data: name, contact information, details of the employee's branch or department, test results and status regarding educational services.
+Where Feelgood is the controller for processing of personal data pertaining to services used by business customers' employees, but where the processing is not regulated by the Patient Data Act, Feelgood may (depending on the service at hand) process the following categories of personal data: name, contact information, details of the employee's branch or department and other information necessary to perform the specific service.
 The personal data is collected either directly from the individual or from its employer.

 2.3.2 For what purposes is the personal data processed?